kevinwgrove/digital-foosball-revolution/README.md

 #### **Welcome to the Digital Foosball Age!**

 This is an open source program that allows you to retro fit your foosball table with a digital scoring system.
 This is a major DIY project that requires a large amount of preparation, tools, hardware and materials.
 I will be posting hardware, equipment, tutorials, walkthroughs and videos on the host [site](https://www.digitalfoosballrevolution.com) once I get it up and running.
-But for now, I'll provide a simple list of items needed to get up and running.
+But for now, I'll provide a simple list of items needed to get set up.
 You can also check out my [YouTube](https://www.youtube.com/channel/UC9bkXmpMcpCEUwjpWFhHVtw) channel to see if I've uploaded any new videos.

 ## **Code Options**